polterguy/polterguy.github.io/tutorials/postgresql/index.md

 # Using Magic with PostgreSQL

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to use Magic with PostgreSQL

 The default _"docker-compose.yml"_ file for Magic will create a MySQL Docker container.
 If you instead want to use Postgres, you'll need a slightly modified _"docker-compose.yml"_ file.
 Below is a complete docker-compose file, except it spawns up a PostgreSQL database image and not a MySQL image.